rieckpil/progmot/content/post/writing-a-book-remotely.md

 ### Write Together, Not Alone

 Writing a book together has a lot of benefits.
-It motivates you to keep going.
-We all committed to deliver something every two weeks and had some high-level ideas when the next release would be published.
+It motivates you to keep going when you would otherwise quite when working on your own.

+We committed to deliver something every two weeks and had some high-level ideas when the next release would be published.
+This goal-based work allowed us to not drift off and work towards the next milestone.

 Especially if it's your first book, writing it alone might feel like a big pile of work.
 Together, you get there step-by-step and can use the momentum of the group.